 - 1. Every condensing unit is factory charged for the smallest rated indoor coil combinations.
 An additional amount of refrigerant adjustment is required for a large indoor coil.
 It's invalid for system with electric heat or other third-party heat source whose capacity is 1.2 times of heat pump nominal capacity. - 2.
-Every condensing unit is factory charged for 25ft of standard size line set.
-A refrigerant adjustment may be necessary if the line set length is over or under the pre-charged 25 ft (adding or removing 0.6 oz/ft on 3/8 liquid line respectively). - 3.
-Compensate 11oz for units built on and after Dec 1, 2019.
+The charging guideline is calculated in 25ft of standard size line set.
+A refrigerant adjustment may be necessary if the line set length is over the pre-charged 25 ft (adding 0.6 oz/ft on 3/8 liquid line respectively).